Transvaginal Mesh Lawsuit

 Key Takeaways

-On this page, we’ll discuss this question in further depth, major defendants in transvaginal mesh litigation, the history and current status of mesh MDLs, and much more.
+On this page, we’ll answer this question in further depth, common complications and injuries from transvaginal mesh, and much more.

-If you or someone you love has experienced mesh erosion, organ perforation, or chronic pain from transvaginal mesh, you may be eligible to seek compensation.
+If you or a loved one experienced mesh erosion, chronic pain, organ perforation, or sexual dysfunction after transvaginal mesh implantation, you may be eligible to seek compensation.

 Transvaginal Mesh Lawsuit Updates Timeline